 From Johann Gottlieb Buhle, Geschichte der neuern Philosophie seit der Epoche der Wiederherstellung der Wissenschaften, in six volumes, Johann Georg Rosenbusch, Göttingen, 1800, volume 2

-Part four/to be continued…
+Part two/to be continued…

 English translations of the works of Cusanus by Jasper Hopkins